fangdingjun/gpp/README.md

 curl --proxy http://127.0.0.1:8080/ http://httpbin.org/ip
 ```

-see more examples on `samples/` directory
+see more examples on `samples/` directory.